Social Service Worker

 - SSWP2006 Case Management

 - This course focuses on the case management skills required for the field of social service work.
-Students will identify strengths and challenges of the service receipt to assist them in achieving their goals.
-The student will learn the case management process and the responsibilities and roles associated with client service delivery from intake to termination.
-Students will examine the legal and ethical rights and responsibilities of clients and workers in the field of social service work.
+Students will learn the roles and responsibilities associated with client service delivery, and will demonstrate standard case management practices from intake to file closure.
+Grounded in an empowerment-based approach, this course will examine the complexities of providing support to and planning with service recipients.
+This includes a review of the legal and ethical requirements of social service workers.

 - SOCI2005 Working with Families